-I believe that soon I will be able to give up all medication and eventually I may even get rid of my diabetes.
+I believe that soon I will be able to give up all medication and eventually I may even get rid of my conditions.

 I have been a diabetic for about 20 years (type II).
 In order to keep my blood-sugar in check I need physical exercise, so for many years I walked several miles a day.
 For the last two years, I felt more and more tired and accordingly, the walks became shorter.
 Also, when I had to go up the stairs, I had to stop every now and then and pant.

 About a month ago, I noticed that waking uphill or going up several flights of stairs, did not tire me almost at all.
 I started paying attention to this and realized that something has radically changed.
 I started taking longer walks again and ended them without feeling totally exhausted.